gobengo/personalized-feed-example/README.md

 </script>
 ```

-See [index.html](./index.html) in this repo for a more elaborate implementation of `.renderActivity` that renders Livefyre Collection metadata whenever an activity whose `object.objectType === 'collection'` streams by. [index.css](./index.css) renders these CustomActivityElements.
+See [index.html](./index.html) in this repo for a more elaborate implementation of `.renderActivity` that renders Livefyre Collection metadata whenever an activity whose `object.objectType === 'collection'` streams by. [index.css](./index.css) styles these CustomActivityElements.

 ## Advanced Features